 Measures to mitigate the impacts of the project on vegetation types identified as having high conservation values, listed species and sensitive habitat or the inhibition of propagation should be described.
-This should also include the identification of potential offset areas, in an "offset strategy" to compensate for any loss of vegetation.
+This should also include the identification of potential offset areas, in an 'Offset Strategy' to compensate for any loss of vegetation.

-With regard to all components of the project, this section should include:
+With regard to all components of the project, this section should discuss:

-- the significance of impacts at a local, catchment, bioregional, state or national levels as appropriate - impact on any plants of potential or recognised environmental or economic significance (the commercial value of the timber resource should be estimated and described) - a discussion of the ability of identified stands of vegetation to withstand any increased pressure, such as by fragmentation, resulting from the project and identify measures proposed to mitigate impacts - a description of the methods to ensure rehabilitation of disturbed areas following construction, including the species chosen for revegetation which should be consistent with the surrounding associations.
-Details of any post-construction monitoring programs and what benchmarks would be used for review of monitoring should be included - a description of methods of minimising the potential for the introduction and/or spread of weeds or plant disease, including: - o identification of the origin of construction materials, machinery and equipment - o the need for vehicle and machinery wash-down and any other hygiene protocols - o staff/operator education programs - o determination of the potential for the introduction of or facilitation of exotic, nonindigenous and noxious plants - a weed management plan should be included in an environmental management plan, to be developed in consultation with local government environmental officers, to cover construction, rehabilitation and operation periods (to be included in the environmental management plan).
+- the significance of impacts at a local, catchment, bioregional, state or national levels as appropriate - the impact on any plants of potential or recognised environmental or economic significance (the commercial value of the timber resource should be estimated and described) - the ability of identified stands of vegetation to withstand any increased pressure, such as by fragmentation, resulting from the project and identify measures proposed to mitigate impacts - methods to ensure rehabilitation of disturbed areas following construction, including the species chosen for revegetation which should be consistent with the surrounding associations.
+Details of any post-construction monitoring programs and what benchmarks would be used for review of monitoring should be included - methods of minimising the potential for the introduction and/or spread of weeds or plant disease, including: - identification of the origin of construction materials, machinery and equipment - the need for vehicle and machinery wash-down and any other hygiene protocols - staff/operator education programs - determination of the potential for the introduction of or facilitation of exotic, nonindigenous and noxious plants - development of a weed management plan.
+This should be included in the EMP, be developed in consultation with local government environmental officers and cover construction, rehabilitation and operation periods.